Paleotempestology: Influence of long-term temperature variations

 The effect of general climate variations have also been found.
 Hurricane and typhoon tracks tend to shift north (e.g. Amur Bay) during warm periods and south (e.g. South China) during cold periods, patterns that might be mediated by shifts in the subtropical anticyclones.
 These patterns (northward shift with warming) has been observed as a consequence of human-induced global warming and the end of the Little Ice Age but also after volcanic eruptions (southward shift with cooling); some volcanic eruptions have been linked to decreased hurricane activity, although this observation is not universal.

 The Dark Ages Cold Period has been linked to decreased activity off Belize.
 Initially the Medieval Climate Anomaly featured increased activity across the Atlantic, but later activity decreased along the US East Coast.
 During the 1350 to present interval in the Little Ice Age, there were more but weaker storms in the Gulf of Mexico while hurricane activity did not decrease in western Long Island.
 Colder waters may have impeded tropical cyclone activity in the Gulf of Mexico during the Little Ice Age.
 Increased hurricane activity during the last 300 years in the Caribbean may also correlate to the Little Ice Age.
-The Little Ice Age may have been accompanied by more but weaker storms in the South China Sea relative to preceding or following periods.
+The Little Ice Age may have been accompanied by more but weaker storms in the South China Sea relative to preceding or following periods, leading to increased ship loss rates.

 The response of tropical cyclones to future global warming is of great interest.
-The Holocene Climatic Optimum did not induce increased tropical cyclone strikes in Queensland and phases of higher hurricane activity on the Gulf Coast are not associated with global warming; however warming has been correlated with typhoon activity in the Gulf of Thailand and marine warming with typhoon activity in the South China Sea, increased hurricane activity in Belize (which increased during the Medieval Warm Period) and during the Mesozoic when carbon dioxide caused warming episodes such as the Toarcian anoxic event.
+The Holocene Climatic Optimum did not induce increased tropical cyclone strikes in Queensland and phases of higher hurricane activity on the Gulf Coast are not associated with global warming; however warming has been correlated with typhoon activity in the Gulf of Thailand and hurricane activity on the Yucatan Peninsula, and marine warming with typhoon activity in the South China Sea, increased hurricane activity in Belize (which increased during the Medieval Warm Period) and during the Mesozoic when carbon dioxide caused warming episodes such as the Toarcian anoxic event.

 After-effects of tropical cyclones

 A correlation between hurricane strikes and subsequent wildfire activity and vegetation changes has been noted in the Alabamian and Cuban paleotempestological record.
 In St. Catherines Island, cultural activity ceased at the time of increased storm activity, and both Taino settlement of the Bahamas and Polynesian expansion across the Pacific may have been correlated to decreased tropical cyclone activity.
 Tropical cyclone induced alteration in oxygen isotope ratios may mask isotope ratio variations caused by other climate phenomena, which may thus be misinterpreted.

-On the other hand, the Classic Maya collapse may coincide with, and have been caused by, a decrease in tropical cyclone activity.
+On the other hand, the Classic Maya collapse may or may not coincide with, and have been caused by, a decrease in tropical cyclone activity.
 Tropical cyclones are important for preventing droughts in the southeastern US.
+Paleotempestology has found evidence that the Kamikaze typhoons that impeded the Mongol invasions of Japan did, in fact, exist.